A Guide to Full-Time RV Living in Virginia

 Boondocking Regulations

-Boondocking or dry camping without hookups is popular for full-time RVers seeking to stay in more remote or natural settings.
+Boondocking or dry camping without hookups is popular for full-time RVers seeking to stay in more remote, natural settings.
 In Virginia, several public lands and national forests, including parts of the George Washington and Jefferson National Forests, allow boondocking.

 However, Virginia has regulations governing where and how long you can boondock.
 For instance, you can stay up to 14 days at a single location on national forest land before moving out.
-Always adhere to ‘Leave No Trace’ principles when boondocking, which state that you should pack out all trash and minimize your impact on wildlife and the environment.
-Some private lands may also permit boondocking with permission.
+Always adhere to “Leave No Trace” principles when boondocking, which state that you should pack out all trash and minimize your impact on wildlife and the environment.
+Some private lands may also allow boondocking with permission.

 Rules for Camping on Public Land

 Virginia has many public lands, including state parks, national forests, and wildlife management areas.
 While many of these locations offer campgrounds with designated RV sites, others allow for more primitive camping options.
-Camping on public lands, such as Monongahela National Forest requires adherence to rules and regulations to ensure the safety and preservation of the natural resources.
+If you’re camping on public lands, you’ll want to know the regulations to ensure the safety and preservation of the natural resources.
 Most state parks allow RVs up to a certain length, but larger motorhomes may have restricted access in some campgrounds.

 If you’re looking to camp on national forest land, dispersed camping is allowed, but there are restrictions on how long you can stay at one location (up to 14 days).
 Some areas may require a permit for long-term stays, and it’s essential to follow all fire safety regulations, especially in dry conditions.